 What is a 410 Gone HTTP response?

-A 410 HTTP response should be used when a resource is no longer found at a specific URL and will not return (it will permanently not be found).
+410 Gone HTTP response status code should be used when a resource is no longer found at a specific URL and will not return (it will permanently not be found).

 What type of HTTP status is a 410?